tupadr3/plantuml-icon-font-sprites/README.md

 - All brand icons are trademarks of their respective owners.
 - Thanks to milo-minderbinder for [AWS-PlantUML](https://github.com/milo-minderbinder/AWS-PlantUML)
 - Thanks to [yuri-becker](https://github.com/yuri-becker) for the integration of [Devicon 2](https://konpa.github.io/devicon/)
+- Thanks to [tfc](https://github.com/tfc) for the html template [Issue](https://github.com/tupadr3/plantuml-icon-font-sprites/issues/29)

 ## Contributing

 Contribution is welcome.
 In order to update an existing font or to add a new font please fork the repository and use a feature branch.

 ## Changelog

+### v3.0.0

+- **Breaking change**: Moved all generated assets to a new subfolder "icons"
+- Added index.html with all icons in one html file
+- Added FA6
+- Updated FA5 to latest v5.X
+- Updated FA4 to latest v4.X
+- Updated devicons2 to version v2.16.0
+- Repo reorga, devcontainer support, ...
+- Updated deps

 ### v2.4.0